 Piracy is the name given to the illegal copying and selling of DVDs and CDs.
 Many people see it as a crime that doesn't really matter because no-one is getting hurt, but this is not the case.
 Money generated by piracy is used by gangs of criminals to fund the sale of drugs and guns.

-If you do buy an illegal copy, the quality of the recording is usually really bad.
-If it's a DVD, the picture will be grainy or change to black and white at some points, while the sound quality will often be muffled and very quiet.
-You won't be given a receipt so if it doesn't work, you won't be able to get a refund or an exchange.
+If you do buy an illegal copy, the quality of the recording may be poor.
+If it's a DVD, the picture may be grainy or change to black and white at some points, while the sound quality can often be muffled and very quiet.
+You may not be given a receipt so if it doesn't work, there is a chance you won't be able to get a refund or an exchange.

 You may come across illegal pirate copies of DVDs or CDs in markets, car boot sales or online auction sites.
-They will be cheaper than they are on the high street, but they'll probably have been recorded on a camcorder at the back of a cinema or downloaded illegally from the internet.
+They will be cheaper than they are on the high street, so they may have been recorded on a camcorder at the back of a cinema or downloaded illegally from the internet.

-Sometimes they are easy to spot, as they're not sold in a plastic case.
-But other things you should look out for include:
+Sometimes they are easy to spot but there are things you should look out for including:

 - if the film has just been released at the cinema, any DVD of it will definitely be illegal